Starcounter/Docs/guides/network/creating-http-responses/README.md

 });
 ```

-Please refer to [External HTTP calls and Node usage](/guides/network/external-http-calls) article for more information.
+Please refer to the [External HTTP calls and Node usage](/guides/network/external-http-calls) article for more information.

 ## Summary of adjustable Response fields